ananya-codeit/eventory/README.md

 ## Society Home Screen
 <img align="centre" src="https://github.com/ananya-codeit/eventory/blob/master/images/society_home_screen.png"   height="550" />

-if you have logged in as a society member you get the option to add a event, edit a event or delete a event.
+If you have logged in as a society member you get the option to add a event, edit a event or delete a event.

 ## Student Home Screen
 <img align="centre" src="https://github.com/ananya-codeit/eventory/blob/master/images/student_home_screen.png"  height="550" />